 Clinical trials participation can be an extremely important part of basic health care for all groups.
 Many investigators have stated engaging a more representative population in research is important to research applicability as well as minority population.
 Minority patients with human immunodeficiency virus (HIV) have often received care below the medical standards.
 HIV-positive African Americans were significantly less likely than whites to be started on antiretroviral therapy or to have received care below the medical standards.
 Despite the clear impact of race on disease management and outcomes, minority participation in clinical trials evaluating new treatment for well-known diseases such as cancer, diabetes, heart disease, and HIV have continued to be at low levels.

-Clinical Trials for different diseases and disorders are conducted for evaluating one or more interventions (for example, drugs, medical devices, approaches to surgery or radiation therapy) for treating a disease, syndrome, or condition and also finding ways to prevent the initial development or recurrence of a disease or condition.
+Clinical Trials for different diseases and disorders are conducted for evaluating one or more interventions for treating a disease, syndrome, or condition and also finding ways to prevent the initial development or recurrence of a disease or condition.
 These can include medicines, vaccines, or lifestyle changes, among other approaches.
 Some examples of the diseases/disorders for which clinical trials conducting are Cardiovascular, Digestive system, Respiratory system diseases and other parasitic, viral, bacterial and fungal diseases.
 And Clinical Trials on behaviors, mental, sleep and eating disorders.

 Clinical data management is the process of collection, cleaning, integration and management of subject data in compliance with regulatory standards.
 It is a critical phase in clinical research, which leads to generation of high-quality, reliable, and statistically sound data from clinical trials, this has been facilitated by the use of software applications that maintain an audit trail and provide easy identification and resolution of data discrepancies.
 CDM also supports the conduct, management and analysis of studies across the spectrum of clinical research.
 The ultimate goal of CDM is to assure that data support conclusions drawn from research.
 Achieving this goal protects public health and confidence in marketed therapeutics.